tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdq:annotationSystem is not available; POTENTIAL_ISSUE if an annotation in the bdq:annotationSystem exists with a matching bdq:annotationAlertIf; otherwise NOT_ISSUE.</td>
+			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:annotationSystem is not available; POTENTIAL_ISSUE if an annotation in the bdqval:annotationSystem exists with a matching bdqval:annotationAlertIf; otherwise NOT_ISSUE.</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>